ChengHsiangLu/Myofibroblast/README.md

 ```

 RBarretTNFATGFBTPM = RBarretTNFATGFBCnt;
 for i=1:size(RBarretTNFATGFBCnt,1)
-% divid the gene count matrix RBarretTNFATGFBCnt
-% by Gencode_33_Selected_MappSS matrix,
-% which is the sum of the transcript length of each gene
+% divid the gene count matrix RBarretTNFATGFBCnt by Gencode_33_Selected_MappSS matrix, which is the sum of the transcript length of each gene
 RBarretTNFATGFBTPM(i,:) = RBarretTNFATGFBCnt(i,:)/Gencode_33_Selected_MappSS(i)*1000;
 end
 % set any NaN or Inf values resulting from the normalization process to 0
 RBarretTNFATGFBTPM(isnan(RBarretTNFATGFBTPM)) = 0;
 RBarretTNFATGFBTPM(isinf(RBarretTNFATGFBTPM)) = 0;
 for i=1:size(RBarretTNFATGFBTPM,2)
-% scale the TPM values so that
-% the sum of expression values across each sample of the matrix
-% is equal to 1,000,000.
-% This ensures that the expression values are
-% comparable across different samples and allows meaningful comparisons
-% of gene expression levels between different samples.
+% scale the TPM values so that the sum of expression values across each sample of the matrix is equal to 1,000,000.
+This ensures that the expression values are comparable across different samples and allows meaningful comparisons of gene expression levels between different samples.
-RBarretTNFATGFBTPM(:,i) = RBarretTNFATGFBTPM(:,i) / \
+RBarretTNFATGFBTPM(:,i) = RBarretTNFATGFBTPM(:,i)/sum(RBarretTNFATGFBTPM(:,i))*1000000;
-                            sum(RBarretTNFATGFBTPM(:,i)) * 1000000;
 end

 ```